-Pack a few flat-rate USPS boxes in case you run out of room.
+Pack a few flat-rate USPS boxes in case you run out of the room.
 Remember, this tropical paradise is very much within the borders of the United States of America.
 The post office works just as well on the islands as it does at home.
 And flat-rate boxes are a great way to send liquids home, too.
-That and kona coffee are quite tasty.
+That and Kona coffee are quite tasty.

 All four major tourist islands have great infrastructure.
 You'll find all the stores you're accustomed to seeing at home, so you can easily buy anything you might have forgotten.

 And you don't have to pack a bunch of snacks or food, either.
 Yes, the food prices in the chain grocery stores can be shockingly high.
 After all, those name brands need to be barged in from the mainland.
 But locally produced food is abundant and cheap.
 Find yourself a farmer's market and you'll be snacking on fruits and foodstuffs that you didn't even know existed without breaking the bank.
 Try the longans.